Mik1ll/LuaRenamer/README.md

 9. Check run on import, and save the script (next to the script type drop-down)
 10. You may manually rename and move the files (if checked) of your collection in the utility

-### Important Notes for File Moving
+## Important Notes for File Moving
-Destination defaults to the first destination folder it can find.
+Destination defaults to the nearest (longest matching prefix) destination folder it can find.
-If destination is set, it must be set to the name(in shoko) of an import folder, or an import folder table, which are found in the importfolders array or file.importfolder for the current file's folder
+If destination is set, it must be set to an existing import folder using the name or path (string), or an import folder table If destination set to a path, it is compared to import folder path with converted directory seperators but no other special handling (relative path or expansion)
 The only destination folders settable by the renamer are import folders with Drop Type of Destination or Both.
 Subfolder defaults to your preferred language anime title.
-If subfolder is set, it must be set to an array-table of path segments () e.g. subfolder = {"parent dir name", "subdir name", "..."}
+If subfolder is set, it must be set to an array-table of path segments e.g. subfolder = {"parent dir name", "subdir name", "..."}
 If 'use_existing_anime_location' is set to true, the last added file's location from the same anime will be used if it exists.

 ## Script Environment